Harry-Rogers/Harry-Rogers/README.md

 ## About me
 ### Hi my name is Harry, I am a postgraduate computer scientist with a keen interest in robotics and engineering.
-I'm part of the AgriFoRwArdS CDT, currently working on my Msc Robotics and Autonomous Systems.
+I'm part of the AgriFoRwArdS CDT, currently working on my MSc Robotics and Autonomous Systems.

 ## Contact me
 [![website](https://img.icons8.com/android/50/000000/domain.png)](https://harry-rogers.github.io/)